 Table of Contents

-Ingredients list Dark chocolate mousse with salted butter caramel
+Ingredients list for the chocolate mousse

 for 5/6 people: